 It wasn’t as exciting as swelling of the optic nerve.
 In fact, it wasn’t even a problem, just deposits on the optic disc.
 The term ‘benign’ was mention.
 A fun word to learn at 15.

 Apart from mentioning the drusen to my subsequent opticians over the years, I thought no more about it.

-And yet here I was, thirteen years later, sitting in an optician’s office and being told that if these results were true, the DVLA would confiscate my driving license.
+And yet here I was, thirteen years later, sitting in an optician’s office and being told that if these results were true, the DVLA would confiscate my driving licence.
 Confiscate.
 Like I’d done something illegal and couldn’t be trusted with a piece of pink plastic.

 I started crying.
 I didn’t even drive.
 I hadn’t really since I’d passed ten years previously.
 I’d meant to, it just became and increasingly frightening prospect and I’d never been in a position where it was truly necessary.

 But there’s a difference between using your driving licence purely for buying alcohol and having it confiscated by the DVLA.
 There’s a difference between not driving and not being allowed to drive.

 My optician realised the affect her shocked words were having, ‘oh don’t cry!
 I’d hug you,’ she said, ‘but I’m not allowed.’